Villawhatever/devfolio/README.md

 All the possible classes are defined above and just referenced in the `className` attribute of each element.
 This comes with a couple benefits:

-1. It keeps the overall component definition slightly cleaner (i.e. there isn't a huge class string)
+1. It keeps the overall component definition slightly cleaner (i.e. there isn"t a huge class string)
 2. You can reuse styles a little easier
 3. This still qualifies as purgeable HTML (assuming the class is actually used)